-- 1) Acute stress leads to increased selection of foods high in calories, sugar and saturated fats, both in the context of immediate consumption ("snack choice") and planned consumption ("food shopping choice"). - 1a) This dietary impact of acute stress will be stronger among mothers who cope less well with stress. - 2) Children of mothers who experienced stress during pregnancy and who are less able to cope with stress develop less healthy food preferences.
+- 1) Acute stress leads to increased selection of foods high in calories, sugar and saturated fats, both in the context of immediate consumption ("snack choice") and planned consumption ("food shopping choice"). - 1a) This dietary impact of acute stress will be stronger among: - mothers who cope less well with stress - those who face a more complex choice environment - 2) Children of mothers who experienced stress during pregnancy and who are less able to cope with stress develop less healthy food preferences.